G710/OneClickConverter/ReadMe.md

 - ```%%~nF``` return the name of a file without its extension.
 Again, why???
 - ```xcopy "%preset_path%" "%current_path%!avi_path!.avs*"``` Noticed the * in this command?
 You use it to tell the command line that this is indeed a file you want to copy and not a directory.
 - Oh and because some stack related reasons you have to use ```!``` instead of ```%``` to access the object inside a for each loop.

+## Bugs or missing features?

+I'm happy to help you if the script does not work for you.
+Post an issue or send me a message.

+## Licence
+The MIT License (MIT)

+Copyright (c) 2016 G710

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.